Some of the following resources are websites - from which you can download documents - others are documents or guidelines.

 - Enough workplace stress: organizing for change [pdf] a guide from Canadian public sector union CUPE.
 It provides all the usual information on the causes and effects of workplace stress, but is also 'a tool for action' for health and safety reps.

-- Stresswise: Preventing Work-Related Stress.
-This is the Second edition of WorkSafe's recent guide for employers in the public sector.
+- Preventing work-related stress - Information for Employers [pdf] This is WorkSafe's guide for employers in the public sector.
 Also available are a number of attachments, such as the Stresswise Toolkit Worksheet

 - Preventing and managing work-related stress, A guidebook for employers This 33 page guide has been recently amended (April 2016) and provides guidance to employers about controlling work-related stress in relation to its employees.
 Employees may also find this information helpful in managing work-related stress